 Ujwal Gadiraju is an Assistant Professor at the Web Information Systems group of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS/EWI), Delft University of Technology.
 He is a Director of the Delft AI “Design@Scale” Lab, and a member of the program management team of the TU Delft AI Labs.
 In addition, Ujwal co-leads the Kappa research line on Crowd Computing and Human-Centered AI at the WIS group.
 He is a Distinguished Speaker of the ACM, and a board member of CHI Netherlands.
 He is an advisory board member for Deeploy, a growing MLOps company.
 Ujwal has served as the Co-Editor for two Frontiers in AI journals: (1) Human-Centered AI and Crowd Computing and (2) User Modeling and Recommendations.
-He is also the Co-Editor-in-Chief of the Human Computation Journal and an Associate Editor of the Taylor and Francis Behavior and Information Technology journal.
+He is also an Associate Editor of the Taylor and Francis Behavior and Information Technology journal and the Co-Editor-in-Chief of the Human Computation Journal.

 Prior to joining the WIS group, Ujwal worked at the L3S Research Center as a Postdoctoral researcher between 2017-2020.
 Ujwal received a PhD degree (Dr. rer. nat.) in Computer Science from the Leibniz University of Hannover, Germany in 2017, and an MSc.
 Computer Science degree from TU Delft, the Netherlands in 2012.
-His research interests lie at the intersection of Human-Computer Interaction (HCI) and Information Retrieval (IR), with a special focus on Crowd Computing.
+His research interests lie at the intersection of Human-Computer Interaction (HCI), Artificial Intelligence (AI), and Information Retrieval (IR), with a special focus on Crowd Computing.
 Ujwal’s prior work in Crowd Computing has explored methods to improve the effectiveness of the crowdsourcing paradigm, running large-scale human-centered experiments to understand the interaction between humans and machines, and understanding the societal impact of algorithmic decision-making.